ZingyAwesome/eggs/README.md

 # Pterodactyl Eggs
-These some eggs that I personally use, uploaded to GitHub for convenience.
+A collection of eggs that I personally use, uploaded to GitHub for convenience.

-Eggs:
+Included eggs:
-  1. Python Generic (3.8, 3.9, 3.10)
+  - Python Generic (3.9, 3.10, 3.11)
+  - ZeoBot
-  2. Java Generic (8, 11, 16)
+  - Java Generic (8, 11, 16)
-  3. ZeoBot
+  - Node Generic (18, 16,)